hTKzmak/AS-V_Project/README.md

 **Description**

 <p>This is a site for purchasing Apple products and other gadgets.
-AppleStore was created in Vue.js with using other libraries: Pinia and Vue3-carousel.</p>
+AppleStore was created in Vue.js with using other libraries: Pinia, vue-router and Vue3-carousel.</p>